askmeegs/askmeegs/README.md

 ### Hi!

 - I'm Megan.
 I'm a developer who is passionate about making other developers' lives easier. 💻
-- I lead a competitive evaluations team for Google Cloud. ☁️
 - I enjoy: writing, traveling, and playing music. 🎸

 `✨ my skills ✨`